raycast/extensions/extensions/fancy-text/README.md

 This extension converts your text by using pseudofonts made with unicode characters.

-_Note:_ Some of these fonts might not be reconisable by screen-readers.
-So please use them care.
+_Note:_ Some of these fonts might not be recognizable by screen-readers.
+So please use them with care.

 Credits to [fancy-fonts-text](https://github.com/waterrmalann/fancy-fonts-generator) for the inspiration.